Jndhaval/ML_Web_App/README.md

 This project aims to predict heart disease using machine learning techniques.
 A predictive model have been developed that can help assess the likelihood of a person having heart disease based on various medical attributes.

-Key features of this project:
+## Dataset
+I used the [Heart Disease] dataset for this project.
+The dataset was taken from kaggle.

+## Features
 - Data preprocessing and exploratory data analysis.
 - Machine learning model development and evaluation.
 - Deployment using Streamlit for a user-friendly interface.

-## Dataset

-I used the [Heart Disease] dataset for this project.
-The dataset was taken from kaggle.

-## Requirements
+## Getting Started
+To get started with this project, follow these steps:

+### Prerequisites

 Make sure you have the following requirements installed: